April 6, 2026

 What a good pre-read includes:

 The pre-read should take 5-10 minutes to read and should contain everything the participant needs to arrive at the meeting ready to discuss and decide, not to receive information.
+The pre-read format itself is a process worth documenting how to write a revenue SOP your team will actually use applies directly to meeting infrastructure, not just sales processes.

 When the pre-read is consistently shared and consistently read, meeting quality improves dramatically.
 The meeting time goes to the decisions that require group discussion, not to conveying information that could have been communicated asynchronously.